Wadi Wurayah

 Wadi Wurayah (وَادِي ٱلْوُرَيْعَة) is a 12700 ha wadi between the towns of Masafi, Khor Fakkan, and Bidiyah in the United Arab Emirates.
 It has been designated as Ramsar Wetland of International Importance.
+The lush canyon in the area was named after the tall marsh plant known as ‘warrah’, that flourishes in its wetlands, while the word ‘wadi’ is the Arabic term for valley.

 Protected area

 On 16 March 2009, the Wadi Wurayah became the first protected mountain area in the United Arab Emirates, after a three-year campaign by the Emirates Wildlife Society in Association with World Wide Fund for Nature, with the support of HSBC Bank Middle East Limited.
 In addition to the conservation of the area's delicate ecosystem, EWS-WWF have also set up camera traps to photograph the more elusive wildlife, and arranged field trips for students to help raise awareness of the area.

 Flora and fauna

 Wadi Wurayah is home to more than 100 species of mammals, birds, reptiles and amphibians, as well as more than 300 species of plants.
 It is famous for its scenic waterfall set amid the Hajar Mountains.
 It has streams and pools dotted around the rocky outcrops.
 It is one of few remaining places in the world where the endangered Arabian tahr still roams free.
 Conservationists believe it to be among the last places in the UAE where the Arabian leopard, which has not been seen in the UAE since 1995, still survives.
 A footprint of a leopard was found here.
-The same is true for the caracal.
-The wadi is also home to the Garra barreimiae, a type of freshwater fish that lives only in Al Hajar Mountains.
+The wadi is also home to the Garra barreimiae, a type of freshwater fish that lives only in the Hajar Mountains.
 Among the 208 species of plants is a species of wild orchid unique to the area, the Epipactis veratrifolia.
 In 2018, an Indian crested porcupine was spotted here.